codalogic/rich-exceptions/README.md

 The name-value parameter pairs allow for extra detail about the error.
 For example, the file name that could not be read.
-Each value within the name-value pair is stored as a std::string, but template functions allow creation of the value from non-std::string types via stringstrem.
+Each value within the name-value pair is stored as a std::string, but template functions allow creation of the value from non-std::string types via std::stringstream.

 The `description` is intended to be a less-technical, user intelligable string that can serve as a default error message higher up in the exception handling